What is chlamydia?

 You can spread chlamydia even if you do not have symptoms.
 You are contagious until you have been treated.

 How is chlamydia diagnosed?

 Your doctor will ask you questions about your past health and your sexual history, such as how many partners you have.
 You may also have a physical exam to look for signs of infection.

 Several types of tests can be used to diagnose chlamydia.
 Most use a sample of urine or a swab from the cervix, vagina, or urethra.

 Since chlamydia can cause serious problems but may not cause symptoms, it's a good idea to get tested once a year if you are sexually active and in your mid-20s or younger.
 Local health departments and family planning clinics usually offer low-cost testing.

 Antibiotics are used to treat chlamydia.
 It's important to take all of the medicine as directed.
 Otherwise the medicine may not work.
 Both sex partners need treatment to keep from passing the infection back and forth.

 As soon as you find out you have chlamydia, be sure to let your sex partners know.
 Experts recommend that you notify everyone you've had sex with in the past 2 months.
 If you have not had sex in the past 2 months, contact the last person you had sex with.

 Having a chlamydia infection that was cured does not protect you from getting it again.
 If you are treated and your sex partner is not, you probably will get it again.

-Some people who have chlamydia also have gonorrhea, another STI.
+Some people who have chlamydia also have other STIs, such as gonorrhea.